SnowyAlcazar/ProjectAble/index.md

 ProjectAble distributes the automated budget spreads by dividing the duration into quarters and applying a rate to each reporting period within each quarter in order to profile distribution as smoothly as possible.
 Setting budgets manually provides greater control over budget distribution.

+> If the duration of a project allows less than 4 reporting periods, the curve will be treated as **flat**.
+This does not apply to manual budgets.

 ### 2. Project Lifecycle

 #### Completing a project